 Amend the 1st paragraph as follows:

 This is a solid-state device that uses a catalytic process to oxidise fuel to generate an electrical current.
-A common fuel is hydrogen, or hydrogen rich fuels.
-It can be thought of as a continuously fed battery.
+A common fuel is Hydrogen, or Hydrogen rich fuels such as Methanol.
+It can be thought of as a continuously fed battery ideally preferring a constant load.

 And the 2nd paragraph as follows:

-The commercial fuel cell is still an emerging technology and at this stage is an expensive power source40.
-Aids to navigation applications are likely to be limited to situations where solar energy (photovoltaic) is impractical due to limited insulation or icing conditions.
+The commercial fuel cell is still adeveloping technology and at this stage is an expensive power source40.
+Aids to navigation applications are likely to be limited to situations where solar energy (photovoltaic) is impractical due to limited insolation or icing conditions.

 Add a 4th paragraph as follows:

+Fuel cells do present an environmentally suitable solution, as Methanol can be manufactured from sustainable sources and the byproducts of the generation of electrical energy is heat and water.

 Page 145 - 7.4.1 Electrical Loads